Planning, Development & Review (PDR)

 What happens if my supervisor changes during the PDR cycle?

 This will happen from time to time.
-It might be appropriate for your current supervisor to discuss with your previous supervisor your performance since the last PDR discussion.
-You may want to ask both supervisors to attend the part of your PDR discussion which reviews performance.
-However your previous supervisor does not need to be involved in setting goals and development plans for the future.
+It may be appropriate for your current supervisor to discuss your performance with your previous supervisor.
+However, your previous supervisor does not need to be involved in setting goals and development plans for the future.

 What should I do with PDR if the duties of my role have changed during the year?